Accessibility tools

 The relevant laws

-The WAO processes your personal data in accordance with data protection legislation—the UK General Data Protection Regulation and the Data Protection Act 2018.
-Except in relation to the recording and other processing of your voice in Teams meetings, which is undertaken with your consent (see para 17 below), the legal basis for the processing is the provision of resources under section 21 of the Public Audit (Wales) Act 2013 for the AGW’s work and the performance of the contract of employment between the WAO and you as its employee.
+The WAO processes your personal data in accordance with data protection legislation—the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+The underlying legal basis for the processing is the provision of resources under section 21 of the Public Audit (Wales) Act 2013 for the AGW’s work and the performance of the contract between the WAO and you as its staff.

-We will use your information where it is necessary for the performance of your contract with the WAO or for compliance with any legal obligations, which apply to the WAO (as your employer or otherwise relevant).
+We will use your data where it is necessary for the performance of your contract with the WAO or for compliance with any legal obligation that apply to the WAO.

 These purposes include (but are not limited to):